BrettWilsonBDW/PhysX-cmake/README.md

-## PhysX with a smiple cmake to be used with fetchcontent
+## PhysX with a simple CMake to be used with FetchContent

 ### example use